juniorsundarCasual/TGT/vault/volume-5.chapter-383.md

 Jean bit her tongue and let out a wry smile, "I forgot about it."

 "Off you go, then.
-I'll be taking over, now," Al said while lightly jostling the girl way.
+I'll be taking over, now," Al said while lightly jostling the girl's way.

-The duo entered the room, and were immediately doused with a dour aura.
-Revian was no longer in the bed, and was sitting listlessly by the desk in the room.
+The duo entered the room and were immediately doused with a dour aura.
+Revian was no longer in the bed and was sitting listlessly by the desk in the room.

 "So," Al said loudly, attracting Revian's attention.
 "So you're the smart Aleck who decided it was okay to attack his own mana core?"